Sethbones/Fraymakers-Pre-Workshop-Repo/README.md

-# Fraymakers-Pre-Workshop-Repo
+# Fraymakers-Workshop-Source-Repo

 ![logo](/simple%20logo.png)

-Note: Everything that is published here will be uploaded to the actual workshop when that happens.
+welcome to the workshop source repo in here currently is source code for my projects and anyone else that wants to upload their's

-bare in mind this very much a W.I.P but will also like always stay a work in progress
+bare in mind this very much a W.I.P but will also probably always stay a work in progress

 Usage instructions